"We find talent, provide a path to success and watch diversity flourish."

 We select eight juniors and seniors from Maryland HBCUs as Scholars who have the opportunity to earn a full-tuition scholarship to attend the UB School of Law.

-We give 80 students, including the eight Scholars, a $1,399 LSAT award to take a 19-week Law School Admission Test (LSAT) preparation class during spring semester.
+We give 80 students a $1,699 LSAT award to take a 19-week Law School Admission Test (LSAT) preparation class during spring semester.